usaid-cs/yesterday-i-learned/random.md

 - Looking at some "salient aspects" of your task at hand, known as the [quiet eye](https://en.wikipedia.org/wiki/Quiet_eye), improves the outcome of whatever you are trying to concentrate on doing.
 - Women, [on average](https://hbr.org/2018/07/if-you-say-something-is-likely-how-likely-do-people-think-it-is), expect anything said to have a probable event to have a higher probability than men do.
 - To ["reprimand"](https://www.thefreedictionary.com/reprimanded) someone is to formally disapprove someone.
-- The [Fields Medal](https://en.wikipedia.org/wiki/Fields_Medal) is the mathematics equivalent of the Nobel Prize.
-[Mr Fields](https://en.wikipedia.org/wiki/John_Charles_Fields) is Canadian, and his prizes are \$15k each.
 - [Marshmallows are rare in Brazil.](http://brazilsense.com/index.php?title=Common_in_the_USA_and_Canada_but_rare_in_Brazil)
 - _Apartment buildings_ are owned by one entity. _Condominiums_/[_Condiminia_](https://en.wikipedia.org/wiki/Condominia) are [owned by different people.](https://www.apartments.com/blog/difference-between-renting-an-apartment-or-condo)
 - Ars Technica is owned by Advance Publications, the same company that owns Reddit, along with [a thousand more subsidiaries](https://en.wikipedia.org/wiki/List_of_Advance_Publications_subsidiaries).
 - Add 40mL of water to your 40% vodka to make it ["Russian standard"](https://en.wikipedia.org/wiki/Russian_Standard_%28vodka%29), the brand that makes a big deal about 38% being the ideal strength.
 - People who shoot pictures in Adobe RGB (an option on some cameras) often don't see a problem because [many websites automatically convert those images back to the safer sRGB](https://digital-photography-school.com/adobe-rgb-versus-srgb-color-space/) when you upload them.
 They then view these sRGB photos in their web browsers, on a monitor that probably displays sRGB.
 - Likewise, [people](https://forums.oneplus.com/threads/poll-srgb-vs-dci-p3.556715/) who set their displays to [DCI-P3](https://en.wikipedia.org/wiki/DCI-P3) mode, but view sRGB images on them, are just looking at inaccurate images that happen to "pop" more.
-- The "coat of arms of [the German Emperor](https://en.wikipedia.org/wiki/William_I,_German_Emperor) with crest" of 1871 had a shocking [**58**](https://upload.wikimedia.org/wikipedia/commons/d/d6/Wappen_Deutsches_Reich_-_Wappen_des_Kaisers_mit_Helmkleinod.svg) black eagles on it.
 - Server-side includes can be a security issue if [you somehow allow a file with [`<!--#exec cmd="cat /etc/..."-->`](https://www.aldeid.com/wiki/Hackthissite/Basic/Level8) to be uploaded.
 For the record, exercise 11 requires prior knowledge of Elton John.
-- The [president of Germany](https://en.wikipedia.org/wiki/President_of_Germany) signs laws and stuff, and holds "reserve powers" to allow him to enact laws without the [Bundestag](https://en.wikipedia.org/wiki/Bundestag), parliament equivalent.
-- Germany has more prostitutes per capita than any other country in Europe.
-[1.2 men visit German prostitutes everyday](http://s.telegraph.co.uk/graphics/projects/welcome-to-paradise/).
 - [嘉義市](https://en.wikipedia.org/wiki/Chiayi) chose the [Hong Kong Bauhinia](https://en.wikipedia.org/wiki/Bauhinia_%C3%97_blakeana) as the city flower, because, eh... why not.
 The city is [twinned](https://en.wikipedia.org/wiki/Chiayi#Twin_towns_%E2%80%94_sister_cities) with eight cities, none of which being Hong Kong.
 - [Stingray](https://en.wikipedia.org/wiki/Stingray_phone_tracker) detector apps are said to never work, [researchers claim](https://www.zdnet.com/article/stingray-detector-apps-andorid-basically-useless-research/).
 - "57 Varieties" is just a marketing lucky number.
 Even back when they came up with 57, Heinz was already selling 60 products.